Lloydshove/relationship-graphing/README.md

 Relationship Model

-• Directed: “A introduced B” means A → B
-• Single event: Only one event per relationship
+• Single event per relationship
-• Minimal detail: Just the type and the people involved
+• Directed only when explicitly directional• “introduced”, “through Harry”, “via Sailing” → directional
+• “met at university”, “met at work”, “met at school” → non‑directional

-• Real names: No aliases
+• Real names
+• Minimal detail
-• Wider network: Friends, friends‑of‑friends, colleagues, classmates, etc.
+• Wider network (friends, friends‑of‑friends, colleagues, classmates, etc.)

-How future updates should work
+Context Fields

+Based on Lloyd’s schema choices:

+• Workplace‑like context• "context": { "workplace": "Evolution" }

+• Event context• "context": { "event": "Kenny and Loretta wedding" }

+• Mediator field• "mediator": "Harry"
+• "mediator": "Sailing" (activities can be mediators)

+• Flat language type• "type": "met_studying_language"
+• "description": "studying Mandarin"

+Directionality Rules

+• If the relationship is explicitly directional → include "directional": true
+• If not directional → omit the field entirely
+• Non‑directional relationships are stored as a single directed edge (A → B) for consistency.

+Update Procedure for Future Agents

-When a new English relationship line is added:
+When new human text is added:

-1. Parse the sentence• Identify the from person
+1. Parse the sentence• Identify from, to, relationship type, mediator, and context.
-• Identify the to person
-• Identify the relationship type (e.g., “introduced”, “met at Spanish class”, “worked with”)

-2. Add people• If a person does not exist in the people list, create a new entry with a new ID.
+2. Add people• If a person does not exist, create a new people entry with a new ID.

-3. Add relationship types• If the relationship type does not exist, create a new relationshipType entry.
+3. Add relationship types• If the type does not exist, create a new relationshipType entry.

-4. Add the relationship• Create a new relationship object with a new ID
+4. Add the relationship• Create a new relationship object with a new ID.
-• Store the minimal description (the English sentence)

 5. Do not modify existing IDs• IDs must remain stable across updates.

-Supported relationship types (examples)

-• introduced
-• met_at_spanish_class
-• worked_with
-• went_to_school_with
-• met_through_friend

-Agents may add new types as needed.

 ---

 📝 2.
 Human‑Readable Relationship List

-These are the initial relationships you provided (you can expand this list anytime):
+These are the current relationships:

+• Lloyd met Kenny at university
+• Jacky met Loretta at university
-• Lloyd introduced Sarah to Tom.
+• Lloyd met Nick at work (Evolution)
+• Martin met Vicky at work (BGI)
+• Vicky met Flora at school
+• Flora met Rose at school
+• Nick met Flora through Harry
+• Nick met Harry via Sailing
-• Sarah met Priya at Spanish class.
+• Therasa met Sarah at Spanish
-• Tom worked with Daniel.
-• Priya introduced Daniel to Alice.
+• Lloyd met Jacky at Kenny and Loretta wedding
+• Dave met Dan at work
-• Alice met Ben through a friend.
+• Flora met Dan through Sailing
+• Lloyd met Marisa studying Mandarin

 ---